 State of Arkansas

-On August 14, 2020 Gov. Hutchinson issued an executive order to renew the disaster and public health emergency to mitigate the spread and impact of COVID-19.
-EO 20-48 renewing the public health and disaster emergency and declaration of the State of Arkansas as a disaster are resulting from the state-wide impact of COVID-19 which will expire after sixty (60) days, unless renewed in whole or in part by a subsequent executive order.
+On October 13, Gov. Hutchinson issued an executive order to renew the disaster and public health emergency to mitigate the spread and impact of COVID-19.
+EO 20-48 renewing the public health and disaster emergency and declaration of the State of Arkansas as a disaster are resulting from the state-wide impact of COVID-19 which will expire after sixty (60) days unless it is renewed in whole or in part by a subsequent executive order.

 DMS and Medicaid

 In response to Gov. Hutchinson’s public health emergency declaration, Arkansas’ Division of Medical Services (DMS) issued a response to COVID-19 for providers and public health emergency rule suspensions.
 With a notation that “guidance ends at the expiration of the public health emergency as declared by the Governor of Arkansas.”

 HHS Office for Civil Rights has issued guidance to relax some HIPAA penalties for health care providers during the COVID-19 Nationwide Public Health Emergency.
 Below are the recent highlights and links to more information.

 Releasing PHI on COVID-19 patients – March 24, 2020 Guidance issued on how providers may disclose PHI about an individual who has been infected or exposed to COVID-19 including fire fighters, paramedics, law enforcement and public health authorities.

 Telehealth – Last reviewed, January 20 2021 The Notification of Enforcement Discretion for Telehealth Remote Communications during the COVID-19 Nationwide Public Health Emergency waves certain provisions of the Security Rule.
 If you are seeking a temporary alternative for telemedicine, HHS has relaxed certain provisions of HIPAA compliance to allow nonpublic facing communications with patients.
 The list below includes some vendors that represent they provide HIPAA-compliant video communication products and that they will enter into a HIPAA BAA.
 The following technology is listed on the HHS website:

 - Skype for Business / Microsoft Teams